deltachat/deltachat-core-rust/webxdc.md

 As webxdc does not require browsers to make remote network requests, a lot of the related attack surfaces and code complexity is cut out.

+## Is webxdc tied to Delta Chat?

-webxdc apps could be easily used also by other chat messengers.
-Alas, most messengers are busy with introducing advertising or blockchains so we are not holding our breath.
-We will be there and open for collaboration when the time comes :)
+Webxdc apps could be used by other chat messengers.
+However, most of those are busy with introducing advertising or blockchains so we are not holding our breath right now.
+Rest assured, when the time comes and interest rises we'll be there and open to collaboration :)